canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-deploy.md

 | cos_controller | Name of the controller hosting the COS model. | micro   |
 | cos_model      | Name of the COS model                         | cos     |

-Once the template is rendered, the COS-enabled Charmed Spark bundle can be deployed using:
+Once the template is rendered, the COS-enabled Charmed Apache Spark bundle can be deployed using:

 ```shell
 juju deploy -m <juju_model> ./bundle.yaml --overlay cos-integration.yaml